nyhandan/Challenge_15/README.md

 - Lot 3 has a sample mean of 1496.14, and the p-Value is 0.04168, which is smaller than our confidence level of 0.05.
 Lot 3 data rejects the null hypothesis.
 This sample indicates the population mean will be between 1492.431 and 1499.849.

+## Study Design: MechaCar vs Competition
+One metric I would test is the fuel effiency.
+Gas prices are something most consumers think about when buying a car considering how much it will cost them over the life of the car.